Victoria Skating Rink: Decline

+After the arrival of automobiles, the building doubled as the Stanley St. Garage during the warmer months when there was no natural ice.
+This is the only known photograph of its interior.
+The rink was demolished in 1925 to make way for the current Autoparc Stanley parking structure.

 By 1906, the building needed repairs and rather than spend money on rebuilding the Rink, the Victoria Skating Club sold the site to J. William Shaw, a piano merchant, who planned to build a concert hall on the site.
 Shaw planned to rebuild the structure into an auditorium of 2,000 to 2,500 capacity, suitable for orchestra or opera concerts.
 Shaw deferred his plans due to the high cost of construction and a low expectation of profits.
 He continued the use of the building for skating and hockey matches, introducing a summer use for car parking.

 Smaller hockey leagues continued to use the Rink, such as the Commercial and Steamship League, the Inter-School Hockey League and the Manufacturers' League.
 McGill University also occasionally used the rink.
 The final game of any note reported by the Montreal Gazette was a semi-final of the Canadian National Railway Hockey League (CNR) between Car Department and General Office on March 3, 1925, exactly fifty years after the first game.
 The playoff final game of the CNR league was not held at the Victoria; it was held at the Forum which had opened that season.
 The CNR game drew 1,200 spectators.

 During the summer months, dog shows, vaudeville performances, the horticultural show and various trade exhibitions continued at the Rink.
 By the 1920s, the building had deteriorated and the gallery became unsafe to use.
 Shaw sold the site in 1925 for to the Stanley Realty Corporation to build a parking garage.
 The Victoria closed and a parking garage was built in its place.

 Current condition

-As shown in the photos, the parking garage is still in use by a local branch of National Car Rental, and you can sit and enjoy a coffee at Melk, a coffeehouse situated in the parking garage, on the site of the former rink, while looking across the street at the Windsor Hotel Annex, what is left of the Windsor Hotel (the older part of the hotel was destroyed by fire and finally demolished in 1959) where both the Montreal Canadiens and National Hockey Association were founded in 1909 and the National Hockey League was founded in 1917.
+As shown in the photos, the parking garage is still in use by a local branch of National Car Rental; Melk, a coffeehouse is situated in the parking garage, on the site of the former rink.
+While looking across the street at the Windsor Hotel Annex, what is left of the Windsor Hotel (the older part of the hotel was destroyed by fire and finally demolished in 1959) where both the Montreal Canadiens and National Hockey Association were founded in 1909 and the National Hockey League was founded in 1917.
 NHL hockey is played nearby at Centre Bell, the home arena of the Canadiens, located two blocks south.
 Ice skating for pleasure remains a popular pastime and an indoor ice skating rink exists nearby in the concourse of the 'Le 1000 de la Gauchetière' office building, open year-round.